KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_2_creating_a_component.md

       }
       ```

+  2. In Atom, open the _src/styles.css_ file for editing by double clicking on it in the left side project pane.

-  2. Paste (use the [keyboard shortcuts](/reference-helpful-keyboard-shortcuts.md)!) the CSS code into your _src/styles.css_ file.
+  3. Paste (use the [keyboard shortcuts](/reference-helpful-keyboard-shortcuts.md)!) the CSS code into your _src/styles.css_ file.
 These are global styles that apply to the whole app.

   3. Save the _src/styles.css_ file.